 Multivitamins for women over 50 fill nutrient gaps caused by dieting.
 Young women are not the only ones who need to be concerned about their weight.
 It can be just as important for older ladies.
 In fact, research indicates that overweight women stand a significantly reduced chance of ever making it to 85 (7).
 So dieting is, in some very real respects, a life and death issue for older women.
 But dieting can create nutrient shortfalls (8) as foods are left off the plate that contained important vitamins and minerals.
 Multivitamin supplements can bridge these nutritional gaps, enabling an older woman to get on with the important business of controlling her weight.

 Multivitamins for women over 50 bolster bone strength.
 Osteoporosis is a major health concern for older women.
 Estimates are that 8 million American women currently suffer from osteoporosis (9).
-And with the aging of the population that number is only going to increase.
-One of the most compelling reasons to take a multivitamin/multimineral supplement is to get either the vitamin D or calcium (or preferably both) you need to help reduce the risk of developing this bone wasting condition.
+And with the aging of the population, that number is only going to increase.
+One of the most compelling reasons to take a multivitamin supplement is to get the vitamin D or calcium (or preferably both) you need to help reduce the risk of developing this bone wasting condition.
 Magnesium also plays a role in bone health, besides helping to maintain healthy cells.
 And the importance of phosphorus should not be discounted either in this regard (10).

 Multivitamins for women over 50 are cost-effective.
-Considering the many benefits that older women can derive from multivitamins they can definitely be considered a cost-effective way to maintain good dietary health.
+Considering the many benefits that older women can derive from multivitamins, they can be considered a cost-effective way to maintain good dietary health.
 It’s always preferable that people, regardless of their age or sex, get the nutrients they need from their diet.
 But the reality is that high-quality foods are expensive these days.
 Multivitamins can be a cost-effective way to ensure older women on fixed incomes get the nutrients they need.
 And that they get them without causing undue strain on their bank account.

 Multivitamins for women over 50 can help maintain eye health.
 We know that multivitamins can improve cognitive function and strengthen bones.
 But they can also help prevent age-related vision problems, including macular degeneration (14).
 In addition, a multivitamin supplement that includes vitamin E may help reduce the risk of cataracts (15).
-The bottom line is that, while multivitamins won’t improve your eyesight they can make your eyes more resistant to these common but still vexing conditions.
+The bottom line is that, while multivitamins won’t improve your eyesight, they can make your eyes more resistant to these common but still vexing conditions.

 Multivitamins for women over 50 can enhance cardiovascular health.
-Earlier we mentioned the preponderance of conflicting evidence regarding the effectiveness of multivitamins.
-And it’s true that there are plenty of scholarly papers floating around that state emphatically that multivitamins are a waste of money.
+Earlier, we mentioned the preponderance of conflicting evidence regarding the effectiveness of multivitamins.
+And there are indeed plenty of scholarly papers floating around that state emphatically that multivitamins are a waste of money.
 At the same time though there are equally scholarly health studies (that’s ‘studies’, as in more than one) that conclude vitamin supplements can play an important role in bone integrity, eye health and, in this case, cardiovascular health (16)(17).
 So the smart thing to do seems to take the scholarly skepticism with a grain of salt and get yourself a good multivitamin.

 Multivitamins for women over 50 can increase energy levels.
-It’s well known that iron can help boost energy levels by helping to create more and healthier oxygen carrying red blood cells.
+It’s well known that iron can help boost energy levels by helping to create more and healthier oxygen-carrying red blood cells.
 Older women, however, should be wary of taking supplemental iron (18).
 But iron isn’t the only potential energy booster among the micronutrients.
-B-complex vitamins can also help get your energy levels up.
-As can vitamin C. So if you are feeling a bit underpowered lately consider taking a good multivitamin and get your mojo back.
+B-complex vitamins can also help get your energy levels up as can vitamin C. So, if you are feeling a bit underpowered lately, consider taking a good multivitamin and get your mojo back.

 Q: Why do women over 50 need multivitamins?

 A: As women age their nutritional requirements change.
 The foods that provided bountiful nutrition at a younger age may now be coming up short.
 But like men, women are creatures of habit.
-Which means getting them to alter their diet to address the new reality is not always easy.
+This means getting them to alter their diet to address the new reality is not always easy.
 This is where multivitamins for women over 50 come in.
 A good multivitamin supplement will provide a balance of important nutrients formulated to address the specific requirements of older women.
 Those include a need for more vitamin D to ensure healthy bones and ward off osteoporosis.

 Q: What minerals are important for a woman over 50?

 A: Calcium is by far the most important mineral for women over 50.
 It helps prevent the onset of osteoporosis.
 For those with osteoporosis supplemental calcium can reduce the fragility of bones and thereby reduce the likelihood of a debilitating fracture (19).
-Magnesium deficiency raises the risk of type II diabetes so supplemental magnesium is also a good idea.
+Magnesium deficiency raises the risk of type II diabetes, so supplemental magnesium is also a good idea.
 And collagen, while not a mineral (it’s actually a type of protein) is well known for its ability to help strengthen bones, reduce inflammation and of course, make for healthier skin (20).

 Q: Should women over 50 take iron?

 A: A lack of iron will induce anemia and all the problems that come with it (21).
-However, since post-menopausal women are no longer losing iron via menstruation it’s often recommended that they reduce the amount of iron they consume.
+However, since postmenopausal women are no longer losing iron via menstruation, it’s often recommended that they reduce the amount of iron they consume.
 That’s because iron is not a benign substance.
 Too much iron can cause damage to the liver, result in hemochromatosis (22) and even promote the growth of cancerous tumors (23).
 As such most health professionals encourage older women to get adequate levels of iron from the foods they eat and to forego supplemental iron unless there is a compelling need.